AmyDoesMath/rusty-legos/README.md

 # rusty-legos
-A Rust to (Python/JS) Transpiler for EV3 Mindstorms
+A Rust to Javascript Transpiler for EV3 Mindstorms